 Want to network with other trucking industry folks in your area?
 Then this event is for you!
 It includes dinner and a trucking or business-related presentation.
 Past speakers have included representatives from FMCSA, ODOT, and ATA and an expert on demographics.
 We typically host one in Southern Oregon and one in the Portland metro area, but are hoping to expand.
 We know our members get busy, so this is our way of bringing everyone together.

 This fundraiser is a fun way to support OTA's legislative efforts.
-Grab a team or get paired with other golfers for a full day of golf that begins early in the morning, plus an opportunity to network with others during lunch!
+Grab a team or register individually and get paired with other golfers for a full day of golf that begins early in the morning, plus an opportunity to network with others during lunch!
+Attendees will also get a recap of current government affairs from OTA staff and/or the PAC chair.
 All proceeds go directly into the Truck PAC fund and will help us gain access to candidates to advocate for the trucking industry.

 TRUCKING DAY AT THE CAPITOL